Fsu0413/QtCompile/content/Miscellaneous/Current build status.en.md

 ## MariaDB Status

-I'll ship MariaDB connector/C dynamic library for Qt 5.15 and later version since 8th Feb., 2023.
+I'll ship MariaDB connector/C dynamic library for Qt 5.15 and later version since {{% date 2023 2 8 %}}.
 This is used to build MySQL database backend.
 I have following reason for not using MySQL libraries.